nibroos/elearning-go/README.md

 #### run multiple seeder in one execution
 You can run multiple seeder references in the seeder_controller.go file.

+#### error running migration fix migration
+Change the 'version' column name on schema_migrations to latest succeed migration, change the 'dirty' column to false, then run the migration again

 ### 📗 API Document
 All endpoints stored in  `-.json`